Nomagno/Halfive/docs/HWVM_SPEC.md

 ##### Special registers (0xFFF0-0xFFFF):
 - The 0xFFF0 address always results in program error, and it can be safely used for this purpose by implementing.

-- The 0xFFF1 to 0xFFFB range is reserved for implementation-defined or future-standard-defined special registers.
+- The 0xFFF1 to 0xFFF9 range is reserved for implementation-defined or future-standard-defined special registers.

+- The 0xFFFA register is READ-ONLY (WRITING MIGHT RESULT IN EXECUTION ERROR), and represents the current program counter (Higher 8 bits).
+It is writable trough the `jmp`, `jcz`, and `jcnz` instructions (specified later in the document).

-- The 0xFFFB register is READ-ONLY (WRITING MIGHT RESULT IN EXECUTION ERROR), and represents the current program counter.
+- The 0xFFFB register is READ-ONLY (WRITING MIGHT RESULT IN EXECUTION ERROR), and represents the current program counter (Lower 8 bits).
 It is writable trough the `jmp`, `jcz`, and `jcnz` instructions (specified later in the document).

 - The 0xFFFC register is WRITE-ONLY (READING MIGHT RESULT IN EXECUTION ERROR), and is the only OUTPUT REGISTER defined by this document.
 Any value written to it will be displayed to the user/programmer.